EdwinVW/dapr-workshop/Assignment03/step-by-step-java.md

    Also, add an import for the `java.time.LocalDateTime` class.

-1. Open the terminal window in VS Code and make sure the current folder is `java/FineCollectionService`.
+1. Open the terminal window in VS Code and make sure the current folder is `FineCollectionService`.

 1. Check all your code-changes are correct by building the code.
 Execute the following command in the terminal window: